sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/encoding-base64/README.md

 One of the advantages of using a larger counting system is that one character can convey a denser amount of information.
 For example, the base-10 number `100` is `cw` in base-26, which means the same number can be represented with one fewer character.
 This is useful for things like sending data over a network where every character counts for speed.

 Base64 is a counting system that uses all the uppercase and lowercase letters, the numbers 0-9, as well as the characters `-` and `_` for a total of 64 possible values in each position.
-Two popular uses of Base64:
+There are two popular uses of Base64:

 * **Encoding data in JWTs**: In this case, Base64 doesn't actually decrease the character count, but it allows many special characters like `{` and `:` to be represented with characters that are safe for URLs.
-* **Encoding binary**: Many binary assets such as images can be represented by Base64 instead of binary.
-This reduces the overall size and makes it easier to embed them directly into pages.
+* **Encoding binary files**: Many binary assets such as images can be represented by Base64 data urls instead of binary.
+This reduces the overall size and makes it easier to embed assets directly into pages instead of linking to them.

 ## Additional Resources